Primary Reading

 Improve your child's reading skills

-Keep reading to learn more about primary reading, or click on your child’s year group above to dive deeper!
+Stay on this article to learn more about primary reading, or click on your child’s year group above to dive deeper!

 What is primary reading?

 Reading at primary school level is all about developing the skills that your child needs to be able to read fluently.
-In primary school, children learn how to make sense of the alphabet in written and verbal forms by practising simple reading exercises, such as read-alouds.
+In early primary school, children learn how to make sense of the alphabet in written and verbal forms by practising simple reading exercises, such as read-alouds.
 As they move on to Year 3 and Year 4, children learn more about decoding, and how to understand meaning behind what is written.
 In Year 5 and Year 6, learners must consolidate the knowledge gained in previous years and further strengthen their reading skills by consistently applying techniques they’ve learned.

 What are the 5 basic reading skills?